Benefits For Your Spouse

 If your spouse is already receiving benefits when you apply, or if you and your spouse apply at the same time, we will also check your eligibility for benefits as a spouse.
 If you qualify, your application will automatically serve as a request for spousal benefits.

 In person - Visit your local Social Security office.
 (Call first to make an appointment.)

-If you do not live in the U.S. or one of its territories you can also - Contact the nearest U.S. Social Security office, U.S. Embassy or consulate.
+If you do not live in the U.S. or one of its territories you can also contact the Federal Benefits Unit that provides service to your country of residence.